The Ultimate Guide on Collecting Unpaid Invoices

 If the agency can't get the payments, your last option would be to turn to unpaid invoice legal action.

-You can hire a lawyer and talk to him or her about how to handle the situation.
+You can hire a lawyer and talk about how to handle the situation.
 You could sue the client or take them to court.
+For smaller amounts, you can file a lawsuit without a lawyer in small claims court.
+Keep in mind that these courts have limits that vary depending on the local jurisdiction, and typically range between $3,000 and $10,000.

 But be sure to think about how much such actions will cost.
-If you are owed a large sum, it may be more worth it than if you are owed a small amount.
+If you are owed a large sum, it may be more worth it than if you are owed a small amount, where the cost of legal fees might outweigh the total amount owed.

 How to Prevent Unpaid Invoices